0xrhsmt/zksync-multicall/README.md

 # Argent Multicall

 This repository adds multicall functionality to [zksync-web3 library](https://www.npmjs.com/package/zksync-web3).
-I created this to participate in the following zkSync Era∎ Hack0.
+I made this to take part in the following zkSync Era∎ Hack0.
 https://app.buidlbox.io/zksync/era-hack-series

 ## How it works